-Our lead product candidate, KB103, seeks to use gene therapy to treat dystrophic epidermolysis bullosa ("DEB"), a rare and severe genetic disease, for which there is currently no approved treatment.
-On May 10, 2018, we announced that the first patient has been dosed at Stanford University in a Phase 1/2, first in human clinical trial of KB103, a first-in-class topical gene therapy for the treatment of dystrophic epidermolysis bullosa (DEB).
+Our lead product candidate, KB103, seeks to use topical gene therapy to treat dystrophic epidermolysis bullosa, or DEB, a rare and severe genetic disease, for which there is currently no approved treatment.
+In May 2018, we commenced a Phase 1/2 clinical study of KB103, a first-in-class topical gene therapy for the treatment of DEB, at Stanford University.
+We announced positive interim results from this clinical study on October 15, 2018.
+In particular, results to date on two patients met all primary efficacy (presence of functional protein type VII collagen expression, observation of NC1 and NC2 reactive anchoring fibrils and continued expression following repeat administration) and safety endpoints (no adverse events, inflammation or irritation) in topically administered KB103 wounds.

-KB103 is the first-ever topical HSV-1 based gene therapy engineered to deliver a human collagen protein to patients suffering from DEB.
+KB103 is the first topical HSV-1 based gene therapy engineered to deliver a human collagen protein to patients suffering from DEB.
 DEB affects the skin and mucosal tissues, and is caused by one or more mutations in a gene called COL7A1, which is responsible for the formation of protein type VII collagen, or COL7, that forms anchoring fibrils that bind the dermis to the epidermis.
 In DEB patients, the genetic defect in COL7A1 results in loss or malfunctioning of these anchoring fibrils, leading to extremely fragile skin that blisters and tears from minor friction or trauma.
 Those who are born with DEB are sometimes called "butterfly children", because their skin is likened to be as fragile as the wings of a butterfly.
 DEB patients may suffer from open wounds, skin infections, fusion of fingers and toes, and gastrointestinal tract problems throughout their lifetime, and may eventually develop squamous cell carcinoma, a potentially fatal condition.
 Based on information from DEBRA International, a worldwide alliance of patient support groups for EB, of which DEB is a subset, we believe there may be as many as 125,000 patients worldwide who suffer from DEB.
-We estimate that there are 3,200 to 3,500 diagnosed DEB patients in the EU, United States, Japan and Canada.
+We estimate that there are 3,200 to 3,500 diagnosed DEB patients in the European Union, United States, Japan and Canada.

-We commenced operations on April 15, 2016.
-On March 31, 2017, we converted from a California limited liability company to a Delaware Ccorporation, and changed our name from Krystal Biotech, LLC to Krystal Biotech, Inc. To date, our operations have been focused on organizing and staffing our company, developing our proprietary STAR-D platform, identifying potential product candidates, undertaking preclinical studies and clinical trials, and developing an in-house good manufacturing practice ("GMP") facility.
+We commenced operations in April 2016.
+In March 2017, we converted from a California limited liability company to a Delaware C-corporation, and changed our name from Krystal Biotech, LLC to Krystal Biotech, Inc. On June 19, 2018, we incorporated Krystal Australia Pty Ltd, an Australian proprietary limited company, for the purposes of undertaking preclinical and clinical studies in Australia.
+To date, our operations have been focused on organizing and staffing our company, developing our proprietary STAR-D platform, identifying potential product candidates, undertaking preclinical studies and clinical trials, and developing an in-house good manufacturing practice ("GMP") facility.

 On September 22, 2017, the Company completed its initial public offering ("IPO") of 4,554,000 shares of its common stock at a price to the public of \$10.00 per share.
 Proceeds to the Company were \$40.7 million, net of underwriting discounts, commissions and offering expenses.
-At June 30, 2018, our cash, cash equivalents and short-term investments balance was approximately \$45.5 million.